brendenwest/it122/readme.rst

 - A computer onto which they can install software,
 - A working internet connection
-- A syntax-highlighting editor like Brackets or Sublime Text,
+- A syntax-highlighting text editor
 - A `github.com <https://github.com>`_ account
 - A heroku.com account (free tier)

-**Note** - ` AWS Cloud9 <https://aws.amazon.com/cloud9/>`_ provides free online development tools you can access from any computer via web browser.
+**Note** - `AWS Cloud9 <https://aws.amazon.com/cloud9/>`_ and https://replit.com/ provide free browser-based development environments.

 This course will use **Web Development with MongoDB and Node, 3rd Ed.** as a textbook, and also supplementary online materials as needed.